epfl-ada/ada-2022-project-hotchocolate/README.md

 ### Data processing

-First of all, the proportion of NA values in each column of each dataset was analyzed.
+First of all, the proportion of NaN values in each column of each dataset was analyzed.
 Columns that displayed a proportion of NA values going over a certain threshold (préciser) were discarded, since they would not have provided much information to our analysis.
 Moreover, it was found that there were some users were present in duplicates in the users dataset.
 Only one occurrence was kept when this was the case.
 In addition, breweries that were found to produce no beers that were rated (vérifier exactement ça) were discarded from the datasets.

+### SAT Dataset processing

+We use Vector Space Retrieval based on ```sklearn``` feature extraction module in order to identify SAT beers in the proposed datasets.
+To this end, we construct tokenized queries and beer entries based on beer name, brewery name and alcohol content and use cosine distance as a measure of similarity.
+After a first analysis of our results, matches with cosine similarity smaller than 0.7 were considered not relevant and the best result for each datase

 ### Exploratory data analysis and first summary statistics